rdaruwala/fprime/README.md

 # F Prime: A Flight-Proven, Multi-Platform, Open-Source Flight Software Framework

-F Prime (FÊ¹) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
+F Prime (F') is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
 Originally developed at the Jet Propulsion Laboratory, F Prime has been successfully deployed on several space applications.
 It is tailored, but not limited, to small-scale spaceflight systems such as CubeSats, SmallSats, and instruments.

 F Prime comprises several elements: